Gauss-Manin connection in disguise: Open Gromov-Witten invariants: Proofs of the main theorems

 Using that the map $H_{dR}^3(X,Y)\to H_{dR}^3(X)$ is surjective, we can take elements $\omega_1,\dots,\omega_4\in H_{dR}^3(X,Y)$ corresponding to the basis $W$.
 Then, we choose a generator of ${\rm Im}(\HdR^2(Y)\to \HdR^3(X,Y))$ and call it $\omega_0$.
 This generator is chosen to be the image of the of the Poincaré dual of the difference of the homology classes $[C_+]$ and $[C_-]$.
 In this way, we get that the integral of $\omega_0$ over the homology connecting the two curves is 1.
 Now, consider the matrix:

 and assume it is invertible, which implies $s_5\ne0$.
-The base $\alpha = S\omega$ satisfy all properties on Definition \ref{relat-enha-mq} execept for (ii).
-Indeed, by Proposition \ref{str-MHS} above, (iii) and (iv) are satisfied and, as the map $H^3(X,Y)\to H^3(X)$ preserves filtrations and the Gauss-Manin connection sends $F^i$ to $F^{i-1}$, we have condition (i).
+The basis $\alpha = S\omega$ satisfy all properties on Definition~\ref{relat-enha-mq} except for (ii).
+Indeed, by Proposition~\ref{str-MHS} above, (iii) and (iv) are satisfied and, as the map $H^3(X,Y)\to H^3(X)$ preserves filtrations and the Gauss-Manin connection sends $F^i$ to $F^{i-1}$, we have condition (i).
 Condition (v) is satisfied by construction.
 Demanding $S[\langle \omega_i,\omega_j\rangle]S^{\rm tr} = \Phi$, that is, condition (ii), we get equations relating $a,b,c,d$ and the other variables:

-To perform this computation, we make use of the intersection product computed in \cite[Proposition 3]{MovArticleMQ} and the fact that $\alpha_0$ is degenerate for the intersection product (see Section \ref{MHS and GM}).
-This relations imply that we can drop the variables $a$, $b$, $c$ and $d$ and only consider, besides $s_0$ and $s_4$, five coordinates $s_1,s_2,s_3,s_5,s_6$, which are the same as the corresponding $t_i$ in \cite{MovArticleMQ}, and the extra two coordinates $s_7$ and $s_8$ which only appear in the relative case.
+To perform this computation, we make use of the intersection product computed in~\cite[Proposition 3]{MovArticleMQ} and the fact that $\alpha_0$ is degenerate for the intersection product (see Section~\ref{MHS and GM}).
+This relations imply that we can drop the variables $a$, $b$, $c$ and $d$ and only consider, besides $s_0$ and $s_4$, five coordinates $s_1,s_2,s_3,s_5,s_6$, which are the same as the corresponding $t_i$ in~\cite{MovArticleMQ}, and the extra two coordinates $s_7$ and $s_8$ which only appear in the relative case.
 Notice that, for each matrix $S$, we obtain a different basis $\alpha$ and for each basis $\alpha$, we obtain a matrix by inverting $S$ and solving $\omega = S^{-1}\alpha$. \end{proof}

-\subsection{Proof of Theorem \ref{Ramanujan}}
+\subsection{Proof of Theorem~\ref{Ramanujan}}